 Continuing Education after a Master’s in Software engineering

-Continuing education after receiving your master’s in software engineering may generally be classified into advanced certification and a doctorate degree.
+Continuing education after receiving your master’s in software engineering may mean focusing on advanced certification and/or a doctorate degree.

 Advanced certification often represents refresher training that you take on a recurring basis, typically as a licensure requirement.
 This training may be taught by a government agency or a private company authorized by the government to provide this training.
 You can also receive advanced certification in new skills, often prior to starting a new project that requires these skills.
 This type of certification is most common in software engineering due to the regular development of new tools.
 Software publishers often provide training on their products as part of the implementation process.